MONITORING SMALL VESSEL SEAWORTHINESS

 Inspection a visual inspection performed by an approved person.

 The Certificate of Survey is issued on completion of an Initial Survey.
-The surveyor submits a report, detailing the condition of the hull, machinery and equipment, and makes a written declaration of such condition.
+The surveyor submits a report, detailing the condition of the hull, machinery and equipment including scantling sizes as defined in the aproved plans.
+He/she makes a written declaration of such condition.

 The main purpose of this survey is to ensure that the vessel will be able to perform the tasks for which it is intended.

-All aspects of the vessel’s construction are examined to ensure that it meets the requirements of Section 5 of the USL Code.
-After the construction is complete, the Authority surveys the vessel once more and if satisfied, issues the owner with a “Certificate of Survey”.
+All aspects of the vessel’s construction are examined to ensure that it meets the requirements of the National Standards for Commercial Vessels from AMSA or other regulatory authority.
+After the construction is complete, the Authority surveys the vessel once more and if satisfied, issues the operator with a "Certificate of Operation" and the vessel with a “Certificate of Survey”.

 The Certificate of Survey or its evidence (plasticised document or metal plate) should be displayed: